Home / DTC / P1238 — Manufacturer-Specific Powertrain Fault (P1238)

 What to check

-• Read and record all stored and pending codes, freeze frame and live data with a capable scan tool
+• Read and record all stored codes and freeze frame data with a professional scan tool

 Signal parameters